Images/Labels/Tables¶

 overwrite=True)

-print(f"New list of feature table: {ngff_image.table.list(table_type='feature_table')}")
+print(f"New list of feature table: {ngff_image.tables.list(table_type='feature_table')}")

 feat_table.set_table(feat_df)